Best AEO Platforms 2026

 AIclicks

 The multilingual coverage is AIclicks' unique advantage.
 Brands operating in non-English markets have few options for AI search monitoring, and AIclicks fills that gap.
-The platform is monitoring-only with recommendations: no content creation, no publishing, no Reddit, no YouTube.
+Beyond monitoring, it does produce draft content, though the output is draft-quality and there is no Reddit or YouTube execution.

 Best for: Multilingual brands that need AI search monitoring across international markets.